100 French deputies denounce Erdogan's war policy against the Syrian Kurds - ExBulletin

-A HUNDRED of French parliamentarians, mostly from the political left, yesterday denounced Turkish President Recep Tayyip Erdogan’s war policy against the Kurds in northern Syria.
+A hundred French parliamentarians, mostly from the political left, on Saturday denounced Turkish President Recep Tayyip Erdogan’s war policy against the Kurds in northern Syria.

+For the latest headlines, follow our Google News channel online or through the app.

 As the rest of the world focuses on Ukraine, as Russian war crimes mount there, Erdogan plans to launch yet another bloody offensive against the Kurds in northern Syria, the lawmakers said in a statement. published by the title JDD.